OpenDSA/OpenDSA/RST/source/SelectionSort.rst

 our last :math:`\Theta(n^2)` sort, called :dfn:`Selection Sort`.
-The :math:`i`'th pass of Selection Sort "selects" the :math:`i`'th smallest key in the array, placing that record into position :math:`i`.
+The :math:`i`'th pass of Selection Sort "selects" the :math:`i`'th largest key in the array, placing that record at the end of the array.
-In other words, Selection Sort first finds the smallest key in an unsorted list, then the second smallest, and so on.
+In other words, Selection Sort first finds the largest key in an unsorted list, then the next largest, and so on.
 Its unique feature is that there are few record swaps.
-To find the next smallest key value requires searching through the entire unsorted portion of the array, but only one swap is required to put the record in place.
+To find the next largest key value requires searching through the entire unsorted portion of the array, but only one swap is required to put the record in place.
 Thus, the total number of swaps required will be :math:`n-1`